-- d.
-Information on primary care physicians, specialists, and hospitals; - e.
+- b.
+Service area; - c.
+Names, locations, telephone numbers of and non-English languages spoken by current network providers, and including identification of providers that are not accepting new patients; - d.
+Information on PCPs, specialists, and hospitals; - e.
 To the extent available, quality and performance indicators, including enrollee satisfaction; and, - f.
 Benefits that are available under the State Plan but are not covered under the contract, including how and where the enrollee may obtain those benefits, any cost sharing, and how transportation is provided.
 For a counseling or referral service that the MCO does not cover because of moral or religious objections, the State will provide information about where and how to obtain the service.